CSUMBmWall/journal/README.md

 ## Read

 The read pane has two layouts.
 The first has a list of posts on the left with a paginator at the bottom.
-There is also a search box to find text in any post, a bookmarked toggle to select only bookmarked posts, a sort date that will reverse sort, and an alternate view that shows the posts on square cards instead of a list (that's still a work in progress).
+There is also a search box to find text in any post, a bookmarked toggle to select only bookmarked posts, a sort date that will reverse sort, and an alternate view that shows the posts on square cards instead of a list (that's still needs some attention).

 ![Read Screen 1](https://user-images.githubusercontent.com/11249870/58662255-9d01c400-82de-11e9-8569-2c7b53f6f6e7.JPG)